Wöhler BASF Young Talent Award

 in recognition of his work in developing the first chiral lanthanide complexes with biphenolate and binaphtholate ligands and their use as highly efficient catalysts for asymmetric hydroamination

-The locations refer to the establishments at the time the award was presented.
+The locations refer to the facilities at the time the prize was awarded.

 This page has been machine translated.
 If you have any feedback or comments please feel free to contact us.